mac-theobio/Lab_meeting/return_to_campus_survey.md

 	- Other: ______.

 #### Ending Questions
 1. Are you willing to fill in surveys like this once every two weeks to help monitor the situation in the McMaster community?
+(DE: we could phrase this as "regularly" and if they say yes then we could ask whether they would be willing daily? weekly? bi-weekly? monthly?)
 	- Yes.
 	- No.
 1. Any comments/concerns/suggestions?